ajuksyy/ajuksyy/README.md

 ---

-## 💫 About Me
+# 💫 About Me

 I'm a **Computer Science graduate** and **Full-Stack Developer** passionate about building scalable applications and creating meaningful user experiences.

-I enjoy working across the entire development stack — from designing beautiful interfaces to building backend systems, APIs, databases, and cross-platform mobile applications.
+I enjoy working across the entire development process — from designing modern interfaces to building systems APIs, databases, and cross-platform mobile applications.

 ---